 Many have dreamed of working in the entertainment business with celebrities.
 For many, it’s a pipe dream.
-For Nakia Collins, a 2011 graduate of Paul Mitchell the School at MTI College, it’s a reality.
+For Nakia Collins, a 2011 graduate of Paul Mitchell the School at Campus, it’s a reality.
 Collins is the personal hairstylist for Beyoncé.

 Collins’ path to landing such an exciting job took dedication, hard work and a little bit of luck.
-At MTI, she studied cosmetology and took outside courses in extensions, hair color and styling.
+At Campus, formerly known as MTI College, she studied cosmetology and took outside courses in extensions, hair color and styling.
 She also had the opportunity to experience Caper, a two-day hands-on event for Paul Mitchell “future professionals” that involves presentations and classroom instruction from top artists and educators in the field.
 “Caper changed my whole perspective of being a hairstylist and wanting to take my career further as an artist,” she says.

 Before they left for L.A., Collins did her prep work.
 “I started watching movies and looking at which hair stylists worked on [celebrities],” she says.
 “I kept coming across Kim Kimble, so I decided to reach out to her.”
 Kimble is a celebrity stylist whose clientele includes Kelly Rowland, Nicki Minaj, Mary J. Blige, Halle Berry and Shakira.
 Kimble granted Collins an interview.